intersystems-community/iris-rest-api-template/README.md

 The simplest dockerfile to start IRIS and load ObjectScript from /src/cls folder Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.

-# Dockerfile-zpm

-Dockerfile-zpm builds for you a container which contains ZPM package manager client so you are able to install packages from ZPM in this container

 # .vscode/settings.json